numpy/numpydoc/doc/install.rst

 numpydoc_use_plots : bool
-  Whether to produce ``plot::`` directives for Examples sections that contain ``import matplotlib``. numpydoc_show_class_members : bool
+  Whether to produce ``plot::`` directives for Examples sections that contain ``import matplotlib``. numpydoc_use_blockqutoes : bool
+  Until version 0.8, parameter definitions were shown as blockquotes, rather than in a definition list.
+If your styling requires blockquotes, switch this config option to True.
+This option will be removed in version 0.10. numpydoc_show_class_members : bool
   Whether to show all members of a class in the Methods and Attributes sections automatically.